Skip to main content

 Pricing & Registration

 A completed student profile, which includes a health history and emergency care plan, is required for each participant prior to registration.
 New student profiles are required prior to each school year.
+Students must be 9 years old by the first class of the first session they are enrolling in.

 Winter (December – February)